linode/docs/docs/guides/development/bug-tracking/static-code-analysis-with-sonarqube/index.md

 ### Setting Up an Example Project

-SonarQube uses the SonarScanner to scan a project's code and get analyses.
+SonarQube uses the SonarScanner to scan and analyze a project's code.
 The SonarScanner itself can be either a plugin for your project framework, or the CLI tool for any unsupported projects types.

 You can see a list of SonarScanner options in the [SonarQube documentation](https://docs.sonarqube.org/latest/analyzing-source-code/overview/).